HomStar-Pty-Ltd/slim4-controller/README.md

-# Slim v3 controller #
+# Slim v4 controller #

 ## Introduction ##

 Provides controller functionality to Slim Framework v3.
 Also includes PHPUnit TestCase for testing controllers.
+This is an upgrade branch from the [text](https://github.com/martynbiz/slim3-controller) package.

 ## Installation ##